 You can set up geofencing policies to define which locations and regions that users are allowed or prohibited from using the LastPass MFA app for authentication.

-- Click MFA or SSO & MFA in the left navigation.
+- Select MFA or SSO & MFA in the left navigation.

-- To create a geofencing policy, click .Note: Please be aware that there is an authentication policy that can be enforced to disable users' ability to log in and access their LastPass Vault and/or SSO apps in Offline Mode when a geofencing policy is in place (because their location cannot be determined when offline).
+- To create a geofencing policy, go to in the left navigation.Note: Please be aware that there is an authentication policy that can be enforced to disable users' ability to log in and access their LastPass Vault and/or SSO apps in Offline Mode when a geofencing policy is in place (because their location cannot be determined when offline).
 Learn more about authentication policies.

 - To create a safe Green Zone geofencing policy, do the following: